-Question 7 asks whether, if the application for Social Security, SSI, or Railroad Retirement was denied, the applicant has appealed the decision.
+Question 7 asks whether, if the application for Social Security, SSI, or Railroad Retirement was denied, was an appeal filed.
+If yes, provide the outcome of the appeal.
 Sometimes, a lengthy appeal process is required for an applicant to receive a favorable disability determination.
 Legal representation is often necessary for success.

-Question 8 asks whether it has been less than one year since the applicant's most recent denial for Social Security, SSI, or Railroad Retirement.
+Question 8 asks whether it has been less than 12 months since the applicant's most recent denied application for Social Security, SSI, or Railroad Retirement.
 This is because typically, DARS DDS cannot issue a favorable disability determination for a person who has been denied by the SSA within the last 12 months, since the federal denial is binding unless the individual's condition has changed or worsened (Question 9), or the individual has developed a new condition since the most recent disability denial (Question 10).

-Question 11 asks whether the applicant previously received SSI, Social Security Disability Income (SSDI), Railroad Retirements for reason of disability, or an Auxiliary Grant.
+Question 11 asks whether the applicant previously received SSI, disability benefits from the Social Security Administration, or Auxiliary Grant payments.
 This question serves several purposes: first, it assesses whether the individual may be eligible for Medicaid as ABD under the "Protected Cases" categories.
 There are lots of potential scenarios where someone may be eligible for Medicaid as ABD if s/he has received SSI and/or an Auxiliary Grant in the past (including certain former SSI recipients, those eligible under the Pickle Amendment, disabled widow/er, former disabled child or adult, Qualified Severely Impaired Individuals, former Auxiliary Grant recipients, and Conversion Cases).
 See page 3.5 for details on these special "Protected Cases."

-It also asks whether the SSI, SSDI, Railroad Retirement, or Auxiliary Grant have stopped, and if so, the reasons the payments have stopped.
-If someone has received SSI, SSDI, or Railroad Retirement for at least one month in the year prior to applying for Medicaid, and s/he lost those benefits for a reason other than no longer being disabled or blind, s/he may still meet the definition of being disabled for the purposes of an ABD covered group.
+It also asks whether the SSI, disability payment from the SSA, or Auxiliary Grant have stopped, and if so, the reasons the payments have stopped.
+If someone has received SSI or SSDI for at least one month in the year prior to applying for Medicaid, and s/he lost those benefits for a reason other than no longer being disabled or blind, s/he may still meet the definition of being disabled for the purposes of an ABD covered group.